schartz/personalWebsiteUsingJigsaw/source/_posts/my-first-blog-post.md

 I am not very sure about the direction for this blog.
 I'll be mostly documenting about the things I've been doing and an occasional `thought_dump()` will be present.

-The idea of running an entire blog from a Git repository seems interesting and a bit bewitching.
+The idea of running an entire blog from a Git repository seemed interesting and a bit odd in the beginning.

 I have interest in a lot of things.
 Consequently, there will be writings about a lot of things.
 And there will be a bunch of Computer Science, Programming and Mathematics.
 You have been warned.